FREQUENTLY ASKED QUESTIONS

 Our materials are treated in a way that they get billion of positively charged areas on their surface.
 You can imagine these areas as very small but powerful “positive magnets”.

-The positive charges of our materials is actually so high that they break down the structures of viruses and bacteria.
+The positive charges of our materials is actually so high that they break down their structures.
 They basically open them up so that their DNA leaks out and gets destroyed.
 They fall off and the positive magnets they were attracted to are free again to take on the next virus.

 This makes our materials self-disinfecting and the effect durable and long-lasting over time.